 The 17-acre Bayview Park also sits along the Lake Superior shoreline and provides important shoreline and open water habitat for various bird Most notable is the “Tern Island”, an artificial structure constructed in cooperation with Wisconsin DNR that hosts one of only two nesting colonies of state-endangered Common Terns in the Lake Superior basin.
 Up to 150 pairs nest here annually.
 The park’s offshore waters are also important for Common Loons and various diving ducks, especially during fall migration.
 Onshore, crabapple trees planted within the park attract Cedar Waxwings, Pine Grosbeaks, and other frugivores.
 No fewer than 119 species have been found here, according to eBird.

-Part of the 5 mile Ashland Rails to Trails System (ARTS), the 4-mile, paved Waterfront Trail is built on an old railroad bed that follows the shoreline of Lake Superior and traverses all stages of forest succession.
+Part of the 11.5mile Ashland Rails to Trails System (ARTS), is the Waterfront Trail built on an old railroad bed that follows the shoreline of Lake Superior for almost 5 miles and traverses all stages of forest succession.
 Breeding species include American Redstarts, Yellow Warblers, Baltimore Orioles, Gray Catbirds, Warbling Vireos, Cedar Waxwings, and much more.
 During migration, these shoreline woodlands provide important habitat for migrating landbirds.
 Retention ponds along the route feature Sora and Virginia Rails, shorebirds, sparrows, blackbirds, and other migrants.

 The Historic Soo Line Ore dock stretches out into Lake Superior 1700’ and was acquired by the City in June of 2014.
 The Public gained access to the first 800’ in August of that same year. eBird reports that 83 species have been already reported at the park.
 The majority are shorebirds (plovers and sandpipers), gulls, snowy owls, falcons, and various waterfowl in the water and air.
 Warblers, sparrows, finches, and other songbirds have been seen on the mainland where small woods occur.